 PAX3-FOXO1orPAX7-FOXO1gene fusion status

 Occasionally, patients with histology consistent with alveolar rhabdomyosarcoma do not have one of the two gene fusions that are characteristic of the disease.
-Patients with translocation-negative alveolar rhabdomyosarcoma have outcomes similar to those for patients with embryonal rhabdomyosarcoma and fare better than patients with fusion-positive alveolar rhabdomyosarcoma.[55,56,57] For example, in a study from the Soft Tissue Sarcoma Committee of the COG of 434 cases of intermediate-risk rhabdomyosarcoma, fusion-positive patients had a lower EFS rate (PAX3, 54% and PAX7, 65%) than did those with embryonal rhabdomyosarcoma (EFS rate, 77%).
+Patients with translocation-negative alveolar rhabdomyosarcoma have outcomes similar to those for patients with embryonal rhabdomyosarcoma and fare better than patients with fusion-positive alveolar rhabdomyosarcoma.[57,58,59] For example, in a study from the Soft Tissue Sarcoma Committee of the COG of 434 cases of intermediate-risk rhabdomyosarcoma, fusion-positive patients had a lower EFS rate (PAX3, 54% and PAX7, 65%) than did those with embryonal rhabdomyosarcoma (EFS rate, 77%).

 In a COG study, patients with Stage 2 or 3, Group III PAX3-positive tumors had worse OS rates than did those with PAX7 tumors.
 Comparable results were observed in another study; patients with PAX7-positive tumors and patients with fusion-negative tumors had similar outcomes.
+A retrospective analysis of 1,727 patients with rhabdomyosarcoma from six consecutive COG studies reported that, after metastatic status, FOXO1 status was the most important prognostic factor and improved the risk stratification of patients with localized rhabdomyosarcoma.

 These studies also demonstrated that fusion status was a better predictor of outcome than was histology and this variable has now been incorporated into the risk stratification of patients in the current COG ARST1431 (NCT02567435) study for patients with intermediate-risk rhabdomyosarcoma.
 Similar conclusions were reached in a retrospective study of three consecutive trials in the United Kingdom.
 The authors underscored the probable value of treating fusion-negative patients whose tumors have alveolar histology with therapy that is stage appropriate for embryonal histology tumors.[Level of evidence: 3iiA]